psisoyev/psisoyev.github.io/_posts/2019-11-12-welcome-zio.markdown

 In the code above we see the implementation of two functions, which log user action and call chat storage.
 For those, who find function aliases unreadable or not familiar with them, `*>` or an "ice cream" as I call it, is just an alias to `flatMap` function, which drops the result of the previous computation.
 Here subscription logic doesn't have any clue how the storage will work and it should not change.
-I would note that I use the word `storage` for services, that know how to save the data.
+Note that I use the word `storage` for services, that know how to save the data.
 This name is quite abstract and doesn't imply any implementation details.
-Why?
 Let's as an example pick `ChatStorage`.
 I have created two versions of the storage and one of them is not using a database, it is in-memory.
 Take a look:

 ```scala
 trait ChatStorage {